Open-Attestation/documentation-website/docs/ethereum-section/wallet.md

 ## Adding ethers to your wallet

-You can use any of these ether faucet for Sepolia network to fund your wallet.
+You can use any of these ether faucets for the Sepolia network to fund your wallet.
 For instance:

 - https://sepoliafaucet.com
 - https://sepolia-faucet.pk910.de